What are Nanomaterials?

 Examples of Nanomaterials and the Industries they are used in

-The use of nanomaterials is prevalent in a range of industries and consumer products.
+The use of nanomaterials is prevalent in a wide range of industries and consumer products.

 In the cosmetics industry, mineral nanoparticles –such as titanium oxide –are used in sunscreen, due to the poor stability that conventional chemical UV protection offers in the long-term.
 Just as the bulk material would, titanium oxide nanoparticles are able to provide improved UV protection while also having the added advantage of removing the cosmetically unappealing whitening associated with sunscreen in their nano-form.